 Eat a variety of low-potassium foods.
 Limit or avoid high-potassium foods.Be aware of the foods that you eat.
-You may want to keep a food log.Most food has some potassium.
+You may want to keep a food diary or download a food-tracking app on your phone.Most food has some potassium.
 Read food labels to find out how much potassium a food has per serving.Do not drink juice from canned fruit, canned vegetables, or cooked meat.Work with a dietitian to come up with an individualized food plan.
 It should list the serving size and amount of low potassium food groups you should consume each day.

 Potassium and your CKD diet.
 National Kidney Foundation website.
 Available at: